CCExtractor/sample-platform/install/installation.md

 Automated install only works for the platform section; make sure to have configured the GCP before continuing the platform installation.

+## Creation of sample platform server instance

+For deployment of the platform on a Google Cloud VM instance, one would require to create an instance and configure some network firewall settings.
+If you are deploying the platform on a local instance, you can skip these two steps.

+1. Creating a VM instance

+   - Open Google Cloud console, and navigate to Compute Engine -> VM instances section, and click on "Create Instance".
+   - The following are the details of the VM instance to be entered:
+        - Region: us-central1 (Iowa)
+        - Zone: us-central1-a
+        - Machine Family: General Purpose
+        - Series: E2
+        - Machine Type: e2-small
+        - Boot Disk
+            - For Linux:
+                - OS: Ubuntu
+                - Version: Ubuntu 22.04 LTS (x86)
+                - Boot type disk: Balanced persistent disk
+                - Size: 10GB
+            - For Windows:
+                - OS: Windows Server
+                - Version:
+Windows Server 2019 Datacenter
+                - Boot type disk: Balanced persistent disk
+                - Size: 50GB
+        - Choose service account as the service account you just created for the platform.
+        - Select the "Allow HTTP traffic" and "Allow HTTPS traffic" checkboxes.
+        - Navigate to Advanced options -> Networking -> Network Interfaces -> External IPv4 address, and click on Create IP Address and reserve a new static external IP address for the platform.

+2. Setting up firewall settings

+    To allow access of the platform through external IPv4 address just created, there are some firewall configurations to be made:
+    - Navigate to VPC network -> Firewall and click on "Create Firewall Policy".
+    - Set policy name as "default-allow-https" and click on "Add Rule" for creating a new firewall rule.
+    - The following are the details to be entered for this rule:
+        - Priority: 1000
+        - Direction of Traffic: Ingress
+        - Action on match: Allow
+        - Target type: Specified target tags -> Target Tags: "https-server"
+        - Source Filter: IPv4 ranges
+        - Source IPv4 ranges: 0.0.0.0/0
+        - Protocols and ports -> Specified protocols and ports -> TCP -> Port: 443  (Nginx server is configured on this port)
+    - Now click on create
+    - Now create another firewall rule for http as "default-allow-http" with following changes in above configuration:
+        - Target type: Specified target tags -> Target Tags: "http-server"
+        - Protocols and ports -> Specified protocols and ports -> TCP -> Port: 80

 ### Linux

 Clone the latest sample-platform repository from